Sensor Lights

 How do sensors work?

-Microwave sensor emits microwave signals and measure the time taken for the signal to be reflected back to the sensor, this is known as the echo time.
+Microwave sensors emit microwave signals and measure the time taken for the signal to reflect back, a process known as "echo time".
 The echo time is used to calculate the distances from all the stationary objects in the detection zone.
-A person moving into the detection zone causes a disruption in the microwave beam, changing the echo time and triggering the lights.
+When a person moves within the detection zone, the disruption in the microwave beam changes the echo time, triggering the lights.

-PIR sensors use an infrared light sensor to detect the movement of people or objects.
-They pick up on the heat signature of warm bodies, such as humans or animals that are warmer than their surroundings.
+PIR sensors use infrared light to detect movement based on heat signatures.
+They identify warm bodies, such as humans or animals, that are warmer than the surrounding environment.

 Chamaeleon III in fire stairs